W8XWJ

 W8XWJ was a Detroit, Michigan "experimental audio broadcasting station", owned by the Detroit News, which operated from 1936 to 1940.
-It was classified as an Apex broadcasting station, i.e. it provided programming intended for the general public over what was then known as "ultra-high short-wave" frequencies.
+It was classified as an Apex broadcasting station, i.e. it provided programming intended for the general public over what were then known as "ultra-high" frequencies, later the high end of the short wave band.
 W8XWJ primarily broadcast unique programming, although it sometimes simulcast programs originating from co-owned AM station WWJ.
 In April 1940, W8XWJ was shut down, in order to be converted to a commercial FM station.

 History

 W8XWJ made its debut on January 29, 1936, as an AM station broadcasting on 31.6 MHz.
 Its start received national attention, with Variety calling the debut "a choice affair".